skilldrick/easyforth/index.markdown

 and puts the result back on the stack.

 Let's take a look at an example.
-Type (don't copy-paste) the following into the interpreter right below where it says `( Welcome to Forth )`:
+Type (don't copy-paste) the following into the interpreter, typing Enter after each line.

     1
     2
     3

-When I include code like this, just type it as-is, pressing enter/return after each line.

 {% include editor.html %}